kittykatattack/thepoetrybook/book.markdown

 You can use any category names you like.
 All poems in the same categories will be grouped together in the navigation bar.

-That is is all you need to do.
+That is all you need to do.
 You've got a poetry book!

 ### Category ordering ###